-Genervon is a closely held, clinical-stage biopharmaceutical company focused on novel treatments for neurodegenerative diseases and disorders.
+Genervon is a clinical-stage biopharmaceutical company focused on novel treatments for neurodegenerative diseases and disorders.

 To date, no effective therapy has been developed for such conditions, but Genervon believes that its new paradigm of drug discovery has unlocked the potential for a wide range of therapeutic and even curative drugs.